Damika-s-Play-Ground/Browser-sync-commands/README.md

 headers

-# I was an active team member of Mahinda College Chess team.
+# I was an active team member of Mahinda College Chess team.:simple_smile:
-## And also played Table Tennis, Basketball, Baseball.
+## And also played Table Tennis, Basketball, Baseball.:smile:
-### I was a team member in the school orchestra team and played violin with 3 years membership.
+### I was a team member in the school orchestra team and played violin with 3 years membership.:kissing_closed_eyes:
 #### I was an active team member of Mahinda College Chess team.
+:stuck_out_tongue_closed_eyes:
 ##### And also played Table Tennis, Basketball, Baseball.
+:blush:
 ###### I was a team member in the school orchestra team and played violin with 3 years membership.
+:raised_hands:
 *This is an italic text*
 _This is also an italic text_